josemichellpr/sox_lean/README.md

 ---

-## License / Use
+## License and use

-Use freely for:
+Released under **CC BY 4.0**.

+Permitted uses:
 - formal reasoning
+- foundational research
 - theory auditing
-- foundational research
+- metrological analysis

 **Misuse warning:**
-If you treat this as a phenomenological or predictive model, you are using it incorrectly.
+If you treat SOX as a predictive or phenomenological model, you are using it incorrectly.

+---

+## Commit discipline (normative note)

+The commit history of this repository is considered part of the audit trail.

+Major milestones (e.g. v1.31.1, canonical cases) are introduced via explicit, descriptive commits and must not be rewritten.

+SOX evolves by **jurisprudence, not mutation**.